zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 11. Click on the **Run Script** button to run the script.

 12. Now that we have all the data we need loaded into the database, it is useful to create some views on the data that we can use in later analysis.
-Click on the bin icon to clear the worksheet, then copy and paste the following script:
+Click on the bin icon to clear the worksheet, and then the bin icon in the lower window to clear the output, then copy and paste the following script:

 ```
 CREATE OR REPLACE VIEW v_custsales AS